TerriaJS/terriajs/doc/acknowledgements/attributions.md

 -----

-The following software may be included in this product: source-map, source-map-js.
-A copy of the source code may be downloaded from http://github.com/mozilla/source-map.git (source-map), http://github.com/7rulnik/source-map.git (source-map-js).
+The following software may be included in this product: source-map.
+A copy of the source code may be downloaded from http://github.com/mozilla/source-map.git.
 This software contains the following license and notice below:

 Copyright (c) 2009-2011, Mozilla Foundation and contributors All rights reserved.